epfl-dlab/GoogleTrendsAnchorBank/README.md

 Active anchorbank changed to: google_anchorbank_geo=IT_timeframe=2019-11-28 2020-07-28.tsv
 ~~~

 This will automatically set the corresponding config options.
-If you want to change them explicitly with the python interface you can do so by calling `set_options()` or manually editing your config file at *my_path/config/config_py.json*.
-If you want to use the command line interface, the command is `gtab-set-options`, or edit the corresponding config file at *my_path/config/config_cl.json*.
+If you want to change them explicitly for the Python interface you can do so by calling `set_options()` or manually editing your config file at `my_path/config/config_py.json`.
+If you want to use the command line interface you can use the command `gtab-set-options`, or manually edit the corresponding config file at `my_path/config/config_cl.json`.

 Now we can request a calibrated time series for a new query:
 ~~~python